-This article explains how to read some of the interesting features of a certificate.
-In the event that you need to analyze the contents of a certificate file, please see the following article in the Microsoft Knowledge Base: 216830
+This article introduces how to read some of the interesting features of a certificate.
+In the event that you need to analyze the contents of a certificate file, see Tools to Create, View, and Manage Certificates.

-After you dump the contents of a certificate, you will have a file that looks similar to the following:
+After you dump the contents of a certificate, you'll have a file that looks similar to the following:

 PKCS7 Message Certificates: